teake/LieLink/README.md

 ### Compiling LiE ###

 LieLink needs a compiled version of LiE to run.
-It is bundled with LiE versions for OS X, Windows, 32-bit Linux, and 64-bit Linux, all precompiled on x86 architecture.
+It comes bundled with LiE versions for OS X, Windows, 32-bit and 64-bit Linux, all precompiled on x86 architecture.
 If none of these version work on your computer, you need to compile LiE yourself.

 Download the compile-only version of LiE from http://wwwmathlabo.univ-poitiers.fr/~maavl/LiE/,